MadhuraHD/Ballbot/README.md

-his repository contains code for ball balancing robot
+This repository contains code for ball balancing robot